 - No alcohol in the park

-- No smoking (There is a dedicated smoking area near the main gate.)
+- No smoking (*There are dedicated smoking areas outside the north and south gates.)

 - No pets

-- No hard-bottom boats, large rafts or stand-up paddle boards
+- No hard-bottom boats, large rafts or skim boards

 Road Access & Parking